Pope Pius XII: Archbishop and papal nuncio

-Pacelli was appointed Apostolic Nuncio to Germany on 23 June 1920, and – after the completion of a Bavarian Concordat (1924) – his nunciature was moved to Berlin in August 1925.
-Many of Pacelli's Munich staff stayed with him for the rest of his life, including his advisor Robert Leiber and Sister Pascalina Lehnert—housekeeper, cook, friend, and adviser for 41 years.
-In Berlin, Pacelli was Dean of the Diplomatic Corps and active in diplomatic and many social activities.
-He was aided by the German priest Ludwig Kaas, who was known for his expertise in Church-state relations and was a full-time politician, politically active in the Catholic Centre Party, a party he led following Wilhelm Marx's resignation in October 1928.
-While in Germany, he travelled to all regions, attended Katholikentag (national gatherings of the faithful), and delivered some 50 sermons and speeches to the German people.
-In Berlin he lived in the Tiergarten quarter and threw parties for the official and diplomatic elite.
-Paul von Hindenburg, Gustav Stresemann, and other members of the Cabinet were regular guests.
+Pacelli was appointed nuncio to Germany in 1920, and – after the completion of a Bavarian Concordat (1924) – his nunciature was moved to Berlin, where he lived in the Tiergarten quarter and threw parties for the official and diplomatic elite.
+Paul von Hindenburg, Gustav Stresemann and other members of the Cabinet were regular guests.
+He developed a close working relationship with the German priest Ludwig Kaas, who was known for his expertise in Church-state relations and was a full-time politician, active in the Catholic Centre Party, which he'd led since 1928.
+Pacelli travelled widely within Germany, attended Katholikentag (national gatherings of the faithful), and delivered some 50 sermons and speeches.

 Nuncio Pacelli visits the coal mine Dorstfeld on the occasion of the Katholikentag in Dortmund, Germany, in 1927.

-In post-war Germany, in the absence of a nuncio in Moscow, Pacelli worked also on diplomatic arrangements between the Vatican and the Soviet Union.
-He negotiated food shipments for Russia, where the Catholic Church was persecuted.
-He met with Soviet representatives including Foreign Minister Georgi Chicherin, who rejected any kind of religious education, the ordination of priests and bishops, but offered agreements without the points vital to the Vatican.
+In the absence of a nuncio in Moscow, Pacelli worked on diplomatic arrangements between the Vatican and the Soviet Union, where the Catholic Church was persecuted.
+He negotiated food shipments for Russia and met with Soviet representatives including Foreign Minister Georgi Chicherin, who rejected any kind of religious education, the ordination of priests and bishops, and offered agreements without the points vital to the Vatican.
+Despite Vatican pessimism and a lack of visible progress, Pacelli continued secret negotiations until Pius XI ordered them discontinued in 1927.